hpc2n/selecting-modules/docs/commands.md

     module show buildenv
     ```

     to see all the various useful environment variables that can now be accessed for linking with when you are building something.

+    If you want to read more about this, you can check the [buildenv - build environment](../advanced_module/#buildenv__-__build__environment) section under "EXTRA" -> "Advanced module commands".

 ## module help